 Sixth District Appellate Program

-An application is pending for Minimum Continuing Legal Education credit by the State Bar of California in the amount of 4 hours.
+An application is pending for Minimum Continuing Legal Education credit by the State Bar of California in the amount of 4 hours (two hours for each day).
 SDAP will advise all participants as soon as approval is granted.
 SDAP certifies that this activity conforms to the standards for approved education activities prescribed by the rules and regulations of the State Bar of California governing minimum continuing legal education.

 SCHEDULE OF EVENTS

 10:00 - 11:00 a.m.
 Arguing Judicial Bias and Judicial Misconduct on Appeal by Staff Attorneys Anna Stuart and Joseph Doyle - This presentation will cover how to litigate claims of judicial misconduct and bias on appeal.

 11:00 -12:00 noon Federalization in Criminal and Non-Criminal Appeals by Staff Attorneys Jonathan Grossman and Paul Couenhoven - This presentation will cover how to properly raise federal claims in state appeals as well as the availability of constitutional rights in non-criminal cases.